jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     |series_panel_png|

 #.
-The SEC-SAS run will automatically load.
+The SEC-SAXS run will automatically load.
 Note that because SAXS data can be
     reported with an arbitrary intensity scale, the total intensity of this series is much larger than the previous series.